hannesdelbeke/maya-plugin-template/README.md

 ### Features
 - a `pyproject.toml` to support pip install to a Maya plugin folder]
-  - this will auto handle dependencies, removing the need for vendoring
+  - this will auto handle dependencies, removing the need for vendoring dependencies
 - Maya menu sample code

 ### Instructions